smcgann99/annotate-image-plus/README.md

-node-red-node-annotate-image
+annotate-canvas
 ==================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node that can annotate a JPEG image.
+A node that can annotate JPEG, PNG or GIF images.

 The node is currently limited to drawing rectangles and circles over the image.
 That can be used, for example, to annotate an image with bounding boxes of features